aishjayashankar/Cloud-DevOps-Nanodegree/Project2-iac-using-cloudformation/README.md

-Udacity Cloud DevOps Nanodegree - Project 2 Submission
+# Udacity Cloud DevOps Nanodegree - Project 2 Submission

-Name: Aishwarya Jayashankar
+# Deploy a high-availability web app using CloudFormation

-To run the project, the following command is to be executed:
+To run the project, the following command is to be executed:<br />
 ./create.sh <stack-name> infrastructure.yml parameters.json

 Files attached: